godspeedsystems/gs-plugins/plugins/sendgrid-as-datasource/README.md

-# godspeed-plugin-sendgrip-as-datasource
+# godspeed-plugin-sendgrid-as-datasource

-Welcome to the [Godspeed](https://www.godspeed.systems/) Sendgrip Plugin! 🚀This project helps you automate email sending and track email metrics using SendGrid, with status logging to Google Sheets.
+Welcome to the [Godspeed](https://www.godspeed.systems/) sendgrid Plugin! 🚀This project helps you automate email sending and track email metrics using SendGrid, with status logging to Google Sheets.

 ## Features